Arshia-bajpai/Arshia-bajpai/README.md

 `Python` `Pandas` `Scikit-learn` `GeoPandas` `Matplotlib` `Jupyter`

 ## Currently

-Applying to graduate programs in environmental policy and environmental science.
  Open to conversations about research, collaboration, or anything in the space of climate and policy.

 New Delhi, India